LeshanDaFo/PTHP/README.md

 <br />Additional one, in my opinion not necessary, JSR command was changed at address $89E3.

 ### V3:
-The screen message is changed to "*PRINT-TECHNIK-HELP-PLUS*", additonal compare to version 2 a change in the dump command is done.
+The screen message is changed to " *PRINT-TECHNIK-HELP-PLUS*", additonal compare to version 2 a change in the dump command is done.
 <br />A space is added to the output.
 <br />Before the output was: "A =12".
 <br />now the output is like: "A = 12".
 <br />There are also other changes in other places, on which i did not do any further investigation.

-The verion 1, 2 and 3 can be easy used as a modul, by programming it on an EPROM, and connect it to the C64

 ### V4:
+The screen message is changed a liitle bit to "*PRINT-TECHNIK-HELP PLUS* ", There are some smal code changes applied in differnt are.
+This should be some improvements only.
+<br />Change a branch in the DUMP area.
+<br />Add some code to the RENUMBER part, a check for 'qoutes' is added.
+<br />In the 'ASSEMBLER' area, a branch instruction is changed from 'bne' to 'beq'
+<br />Additional some changes in the 'COMPACTOR' area are applied.

+The verion 1 to 4 can be easy used as a modul, by programming it on an EPROM, and connect it to the C64

+### V128:
 This is as far as i know the last version.
+<br />In the Manual it's named "Help PC-128, Plus C-64"
 <br />This version has a new hardware design for the modul.
 It will also mirror a part of the modul to address $DE00.
 <br />At this location the modul has some switching commands, which allows to switch off the modul, and switch between RAM and ROM by changing the GAME and/or EXROM lines.
 Btw, this is also a nice copy protection.
 <br />The code is rearranged, and optimezed in several places.
 So far i have not seen some functional changes in the different program parts, except the jumpings to the addresses in $DExx, for switching between RAM and ROM.